REFUSING plastic straws, plastic bags, freebies, and other disposable items will REDUCE your trash.

 Share large appliances such as a snowblower, lawn mower, or power tools with a neighbor.

-Share items you no longer need with the community: Freecycle.
+Share items you no longer need with the local community: Freecycle.

 Donate items you no longer need to Habitat for Humanity ReStores (West Roxbury and Attleboro).
 They accept Building Materials, Cabinetry, Doors.